What Are The Basic Components Of Oratory?

 What are the Glossophobia Symptoms?

 Glossophobia symptoms include dryness in the mouth, weakened tone of voice, trembling voice due to tension, shaking or quivering voice, hesitation words such as ‘umm’ and ‘ah’, stammers or tics, and vocalized pauses.
 Glossophobia, or the fear of public speaking, is a common phobia that affects many individuals.
-When faced with the prospect of speaking…
+Glossophobia — the fear of public speaking…

 What Age is Glossophobia Most Common In?